If you are experiencing ingrown toenails,

 The minor surgery is called Partial Nail Avulsion (PNA) and involved local anesthetic skillfully administrated by your Podiatrist to ensure the surgery is pain free.
 The section of the nail plate is removed, and a chemical technique called phenolisaton is used to prevent the nail becoming ingrown in the future.
 The Podiatrist will dress the nail and the anesthetic will be effective for long enough to experience minimal pain.
 Recovery time is around 3-6 weeks with a couple of dressing changes and a final checkup to ensure proper recovery.

 The Podiatrist will determine the underlying cause of ingrown toenails to avoid reoccurrence.
 Recommendations such as footwear changes, improving foot hygiene or assistance with nail cutting may be recommended to patients.
-Your My FootDr Podiatrist will provide an appropriate treatment and recovery plan to suit the lifestyle of each patient.
+Your My FootDr Podiatrist will provide an appropriate care management and recovery plan to suit the lifestyle of each patient.

 Total Nail Avulsion (TNA)